Cleaning of rotary kilns with high-pressure water

-In rotary kilns for cement production, deposits are formed during the combustion process that are baked onto the fireclay brickwork, so reducing efficiency.
+In rotary kilns for cement production, deposits are formed during the combustion process that are baked onto the fireclay brickwork and thus reduce the efficiency of the process.

 With WOMA high-pressure technology, very good and fast results are obtained for low forces applied.
 In this, a long high-pressure lance is inserted through an opening in the kiln and the baked-on material literally blasted off the fireclay by the hydraulic power of the water jet and by the thermal effect due to the temperature difference.
 The hardest deposits and even old, hardened out soapstone deposits are reliably removed by the high-pressure jet.